Is There a Dimmer Outlook Ahead for Exela Technologies Inc. (XELA)?

 XELA’s Market Performance

-XELA stocks went down by -12.45% for the week, with a monthly drop of -52.10% and a quarterly performance of -71.86%, while its annual performance rate touched -88.95%.
-The volatility ratio for the week stands at 13.09% while the volatility levels for the past 30 days are set at 10.51% for Exela Technologies Inc. The simple moving average for the period of the last 20 days is -30.40% for XELA stocks with a simple moving average of -85.40% for the last 200 days.
+XELA stocks went up by 7.86% for the week, with a monthly drop of -34.29% and a quarterly performance of -66.22%, while its annual performance rate touched -88.36%.
+The volatility ratio for the week stands at 18.21% while the volatility levels for the past 30 days are set at 12.55% for Exela Technologies Inc. The simple moving average for the period of the last 20 days is -15.38% for XELA stocks with a simple moving average of -83.30% for the last 200 days.

 Analysts’ Opinion of XELA